-- 4.1.2 On-site observations undertaken on both the 30th June and again on the 21st July during the AM and PM peak times have shown that during the peak pick-up and drop-off periods, vehicles tend to park onstreet for short periods of time, primarily along Holbrook Road and Townsend Lane. - 4.1.3 A small number of vehicles were observed parked on minor arm junctions adjacent to the school for a short period of time.
-During our site visit, vehicles were observed to be parked legally (though some vehicles were observed parked on the apex of Elizabeth Way junctions) and without causing nuisance or obstructing the road or private driveways.
+4.1.2 On-site observations have shown that during the evening peak pick-up period, vehicles tend to park onstreet for short periods, primarily along Holbrook Road.
+However, a small number of vehicles were observed parked on minor arm junctions adjacent to the school for a short period of time.
+During our site visit, vehicles were observed to be parked legally and without causing nuisance or obstructing the road or private driveways.
 This on-street parking did not appear to cause obstruction to passing vehicles or pedestrians.